 Advantages of an Oregon State University MBA

-- OSU's College of Business is accredited by AACSB (Association to Advance Collegiate School of Business)
+- OSU's College of Business is accredited by AACSB (Association to Advance Collegiate Schools of Business)

 - Research-based education

-- Only 25% of business schools meet AACSB standards
+- Only 25 percent of business schools meet AACSB standards

-- OSU is regionally accredited by the Northwest Commission on Colleges and Universities
+- Oregon State is regionally accredited by the Northwest Commission on Colleges and Universities

-- Rigorous curriculum and flexible delivery that blends online and in-person sessions to maximize learning and flexibility
+- Rigorous curriculum and flexible delivery that blends online and in-person classes to maximize learning and flexibility

 - 2013 Best Colleges: Region by Region "Best in the West" designation from the Princeton Review

-- Listed as one of the top 10 Most Popular Business Schools on the U.S. News and World Report's short list
+- Listed as one of the top 10 Most Popular Business Schools on the U.S. News & World Report's short list

 - Courses taught by leading researchers and practitioners